foundersandcoders/coursebook/src/course/application/number-functions.md

 // Returns 44
 ```

+## Sum of elements

-:four: Write a function which accepts an array as an argument.
+Write a function which accepts an array as an argument.
 Each item in the array will be a number.
 The function should add all the numbers in the array and return the result.

 ```js
 let total = addArrNums([4, 7, 12, 11]);